Ard3ny/ard3ny.github.io/_posts/2023-01-18-Backup-your-wordpress-site-with-rsync.md

 mermaid: false
 ---
 ## What is rsync
-[Rsync](https://linux.die.net/man/1/rsync) (short for remote sync) is a unix based tool, that is used as remote and local file synchronization.
-Rsync is great for complex file syncs and for transferring large number of files.
+[Rsync](https://linux.die.net/man/1/rsync) (short for remote sync) is a unix-based tool, that is used as remote and local file synchronization.
+Rsync is great for complex file syncs and for transferring large numbers of files.

-The main advantage of rsync is what is called a delta-transfer algorithm which compares files from source and destination and sends only the differences between them.
+The main advantage of rsync is what is called a delta-transfer algorithm which compares files from the source and destination and sends only the differences between them.

 This means that if you have a large database on server 1, and you copy it to server 2, the first transfer will be normal, but subsequent transfers will be much faster.
 Which makes it great for backup